zedsalim/arch-z/README.md

 .git   config  optional  1-software.sh  3-fonts.sh  README.md
 [ign]  fonts   theme     2-setup.sh     4-rice.sh   run_me.sh
 ```

 ### Categorization of the directories and the scripts

-1. Scripts:
+1. Scripts:\
-1-software.sh: A script responsible for install all the softwares and the packages needed for a minimal Arch system, **(you must see what inside it and you can custumize it as you need)**.
+   1-software.sh: A script responsible for install all the softwares and the packages needed for a minimal Arch system, **(you must see what inside it and you can custumize it as you need)**.\
-2-setup.sh: A script that handles the initial setup of the i3wm environment and the Display Manager.
+   2-setup.sh: A script that handles the initial setup of the i3wm environment and the Display Manager.\
-3-fonts.sh: A script for font configuration and installation.
+   3-fonts.sh: A script for font configuration and installation.\
-4-rice.sh: A script that performs further customization or "ricing" of Arch-Z i3wm environment.
+   4-rice.sh: A script that performs further customization or "ricing" of Arch-Z i3wm environment.\
    run_me.sh: A script meant to be executed to apply the configurations and setups provided by other scripts **(this is the only script you need to run)**

-2. Directories **(Do not modify)**:
+1. Directories **(Do not modify)**:\
-config: The configuration file for the Arch-Z setup.
+   config: The configuration file for the Arch-Z setup.\
-fonts: A directory containing font files used in the Debian-Z configuration.
+   fonts: A directory containing font files used in the Arch-Z configuration.\
-theme: A directory with theme-related files.
+   theme: A directory with theme-related files.\
    optional: A folder containing optional configuration files and scripts that are not necessary for the basic setup (check them out).

-3. Other Files **(Delete them if you want)**:
+1. Other Files **(Delete them if you want)**:\
-README.md: A Markdown file serving as the main documentation or guide for this project.
+   README.md: A Markdown file serving as the main documentation or guide for this project.\
-[ign]: A folder that contains Essential Files for the README.md.
+   \[ign\]: A folder that contains Essential Files for the README.md.

 **_Please note that the directories are marked as "Do not modify" to indicate that they contain important files and resources that should not be altered unless you have specific knowledge or intention to modify them._**

 ## Installation

 **To install this setup, simply run ./run_me.sh, enter your password, and wait for the installation to complete.**

 ```bash
 ./run_me.sh
 ```

 ## Usage

 - Press Super + Shift + h to view the Guide and read it all.
 - NOTE: The 'Super' Key is the 'Windows' Key

 ## Keybindings:

 ### Window Manager Keybindings:

 - super + shift + h: Opens the Arch-Z Guide
 - super + Escape: Reloads sxhkd config
 - super + shift + c: Reloads the i3 window manager configuration